bonifacio-pedro/bohr-atom-simulator/README.md

 You can test it [here](https://gleaming-belekoy-b07107.netlify.app/):
 [![Bohr Atom Simulator](example.png)](https://gleaming-belekoy-b07107.netlify.app/)

+### About scales
+* Electrosphere layer radii and rotation speed are scaled for visualization
+* Real Bohr radius is ~0.0529 nm -> K-shell radius multiplied by 10, other layers ×5
+* Real rotation speed ~10⁶ m/s, scaled down by 10⁻⁸ for animation
+* Proportions between layers and velocities are preserved

 ### Features
 * Interactive 3D visualization of Bohr Atomic Model
 * Shows electron configuration for elements